Water Oak Tree

-is a medium sized oak tree from the red oak group.
+Water Oak Tree is a medium sized oak tree from the red oak group.
 This oak can grow up to 100 feet tall with a 3-foot trunk diameter.
 Water oaks, which are mostly found in the eastern and southern-central U.S. are found in all coastal states anywhere from New Jersy to Texas, and as far inland as Oklahoma, Kentucky, and even Southern Missouri.

-As a young tree, the water consists of smooth, brown bark.
+As a young tree, the Water Oak Tree consists of smooth, brown bark.
 As the dark ages, it will turn gray-black with rough, scaly ridges.
 The leaves will remain on the tree until about mid-winter.
 Leaves can be 1 to 5 inches long and 1/2 up to 2 inches broad.
 They can vary in shape but most commonly take the shape of that of a spatula in as they are full and long at the top and narrow and wedged towards the base.
 These trees are easily identifiable by their leaves, as they have a love that it has the appearance as if there is a drop of water is hanging from the leaf's end.

 The top of the leaf takes on a bluish green hue whereas the bottom is a paler blue-green.
 The underside of the sheet also has rusty colored hairs which run along the veins.
 Acorns from a water oak can be single or in pairs.
 These acorns will mature at approximately 18 months after they have been pollinated in the fall of their second year.

 Water Oaks can thrive well in a wet, swampy area.
 They are also able to tolerate well-drained sites and even areas with densely compacted soils.
 Because a Water Oak can grow and reproduce quickly, it usually is one of the more abundant species in a strand of trees.
 This oak has a relatively short lifespan in comparison to other hardwoods, living only 60 to 80 years.